Updated: March 18th, 2019

 Wait for a check from the warranty company with your prorated premium refund.
 The refund may have a cancellation fee removed from it.

 American Home Shield established in 1971 is a 46-year-old company that focuses on offering home warranties.
 Well-liked among homeowners, contractors and real estate companies, American Home Shield has a wide assortment of the appliance, central heating and cooling, and water heater warranty products.
+Get an American Home Shield cancellation by simply calling 800-858-1922 or mailing them.

 If you are certain to call off your AHS Home Warranty service, make sure to avoid potential problems by cautiously reviewing your warranty contract before commencing the cancellation process.